• Skip to primary navigation

 Dancer Life: Putting Competitions in Perspective

-Last updated on June 28, 2018 by Sozo Staff Leave a Comment
+Last updated on May 8, 2026 by The Studio Guide Staff Leave a Comment

 What’s your general take on dance competitions?
 This topic seems to be fairly polarizing among students and parents as well as studio owners and instructors.
 Whether you’re an enthusiastic proponent of competitions, a definite nay-sayer, or undecided, we think you’ll find this information helpful as you consider the best path for you, your daughter, or your students.